algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ## 4. Sending messages to the broker

 Many methods exist for sending messages to Amazon SQS queues.
-For the purposes of this demonstration, here we show how to do it in the AWS console.
+For the purposes of this demonstration, here we show how to send messages in the AWS console.

 Open the <a href="https://console.aws.amazon.com/sqs/home" target="_blank" rel="noopener noreferrer">SQS</a> page in the AWS console.
-Click on the name of the queue (**QueueName**) that was created [above](#creating-a-stack-with-cloudformation-in-the-aws-console), and click the **Send and receive messages** button.
+Click on the name of the target queue (**QueueName** from above) and click the **Send and receive messages** button.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/aws_console_send_messages.png">

 In the **Send and receive messages** page, in the **Message body** field enter the message payload to send to the algorithm you created above.
-For our example here, it might be formatted like this.
+For the example code above, you can use the following format.

 ```json
 {